cjlarose/fzf-project/README.md

 within your workspace folders.
 When you select a project, the working directory is changed and you are presented with a fzf list of files to switch to.

-## AutoRooting

-Installing `FzfSwitchProject` will automatically `cd` to the root directory of any given project when you open a file.
-It does this by recursively locating the nearest `.git` folder in the directory hierarchy.
-For this reason, is recommended to use `git` with this plugin

 ## Git Initialisation

 To assist with the above, if you switch to a folder that does not contain a